jakeharding/repo-health/README.md

 Python 3.5 is recommended for this project.
 It can be downloaded and installed at [python.org](python.org).

 ## Frontend
 The frontend source is written in ES2015 using [Angular](https://angularjs.org/).
-We are using [Bootstrap](http://getbootstrap.com/) for our styles.
+We are using [Angular Material](https://material.angularjs.org/latest/) for our styles.

 ## Development Environment
 A Unix dev environment is recommended because the setup instructions provided are known to work in these environments using a bash terminal.
 The instructions may work in a Windows bash terminal but have not been tested.